-The target EBITDA for 2013 was not achieved and 107.6% of the target on costs was achieved.
-EBITDA and costs are not the only objectives set for the CEO, the CFO and other Named Executive Officers.
-There are individual (and divisional objectives), and other financial objectives such as debt reduction, which also factor into the bonus calculation, which were variously achieved.
+The target EBITDA for 2014 was achieved at 100.9%.
+EBITDA is not the only objective set for the CEO, the CFO and other NEOs.
+There are individual (and divisional objectives), and other financial objectives such as commercial performance and debt reduction, which also factor into the bonus calculation, which were variously achieved.

-Long-Term Incentive Plans
+Long-Term Incentive Plans ("LTIP")

-Long-term incentives are comprised of stock options, SARs and RSUs and are intended to align executive compensation with the interests of the Corporation's shareholders.
+Long-term incentives are comprised of stock options, SARs, RSUs and DSUs and are intended to align executive compensation with the interests of the Corporation's shareholders.